Flu vaccine for children

 GPs will offer the vaccine to pre-school children.
 Ask the doctor's surgery about vaccination for your child.

-Primary school children and those in year 8 will be offered the vaccine in school.
+Primary school children and those up to Year 12 in secondary school will be offered the vaccine in school.
 To allow your child to be vaccinated, you need to sign and return a consent form to the school.
 If your child is absent or they need a second dose of the vaccine, the school will ask you to contact your child's GP.

 Flu symptoms in children